Bald Eagle Caught Elegantly ... Swimming?

 "I ran down to the docks and I saw an eagle flapping in the water," Blake told WMUR.
 "I'm, like, 'Wow!'
 I wasn't sure if it was hurt or something."

-In fact, eagle researcher Jim Watson from the Washington Department of Fish and Wildlife says "swimming is not an unusual activity" for these birds.
+Eagle researcher Jim Watson from the Washington Department of Fish and Wildlife says "swimming is not an unusual activity" for these birds.

 That's because bald eagles are open-water foragers, catching fish straight out of rivers and lakes.
 Typically, they will spot a fish on the surface of the water and divebomb down, talons outstretched.
-Watson says that usually, they snatch the fish off the surface while keeping their feathers relatively dry, then fly back up into the air with a tasty meal.
+Watson says usually, they snatch the fish off the surface while keeping their feathers relatively dry, then fly back up into the air with a tasty meal.

 But sometimes, that hunting maneuver gets a little more complicated.

-"It may have gone as planned, they just got a bigger fish and said, 'I'm going to stick with this, I can make it to shore and so it's a good deal,'" Watson says.
+"It may have gone as planned, they just got a bigger fish and said, 'I'm going to stick with this, I can make it to shore and so it's a good deal,' " Watson says.
 Or, the bird might have missed the fish and ended up in the water.

 Either way, the eagle needs to start swimming, because "their feathers get soaked and they can't fly away," Watson says.
 "Throughout the years I've seen them swim a lot of times and usually it's because they fly out and attempt to catch a fish in the water and maybe get waterlogged."